 let instead of const can lead to accidental reassignment.
 Use const whenever possible to signal intention clearly.3.
 Optimize Asynchronous Code with async and await

-Managing asynchronous operations is crucial for non-blocking JavaScript.
+Managing asynchronous operations is vital for non-blocking JavaScript.
 While callbacks and promises have traditionally been used, they can quickly lead to nested and hard-to-read “callback hell.”
 The async and await syntax offers a cleaner, more intuitive way to handle asynchronous tasks.

 // Callback hell example